 When I’m out sketching I’m thinking about edges all the time.
 When I find a scene I want to sketch, I first simplify what I see into shapes and/or volumes (in my head or in a thumbnail), but it is how the edges of the parts interact that I’m constantly thinking about while I’m working.
 As much as I love shapes and working with watercolour, it is the interaction between paint and lines that I love the most, and sketching on location is the best way for me to explore this.

 Traditionally, ink and wash can be seen as drawing outlines and then infilling these shapes with colour (colouring book style) but it’s more satisfying when there is a dynamic relationship between lines and shapes.
 When my ink lines and my paint take turns sharing the responsibility for the edges, I have more fun and I feel my work is richer.
 There are many edges to choose from, especially when drawing out on location, but the more I sketch, the more selective I become about which edges I include and the harder I want those edges to work for me.

-[This little excerpt is a preview from the introduction in Lesson 1 of my Edges course which starts on Wednesday.]
+[This little excerpt is a preview from the introduction in Lesson 1 of my Edges course]

-So I am finding that a lot of the concepts we will be looking at (which are mentioned in the Edges trailer video) are linked to spontaneous sketching in surprising ways!
+So I am finding that a lot of the concepts we will be looking at are linked to spontaneous sketching in surprising ways!